This was going to be a film review. And it is. Kind of.

 Good!
 Right!!
 That’s settled then!!!

 Anyhow, in that ridiculous Guardian list was a film I’d never heard of.
 Quite an oversight for a long-time admirer of Caine’s versatility as an actor.
 The Fourth Protocol (1987).
-Released three years after the Frederick Forsyth novel.
+Released three years after the eponymous Frederick Forsyth novel.

-All the more an oversight for the inclusion in the cast of Pierce Brosnan as a ruthless KGB assassin, Ian Richardson as the deceptively genteel British intelligence bigwig Sir Nigel Irvine, and Ray McAnally as the stoney-faced General Yevgeny Karpov, playing both ends against the middle for his own advantage.
+All the more an oversight for the inclusion in the cast of Pierce Brosnan as a ruthless KGB assassin, Ian Richardson as the deceptively genteel British intelligence bigwig Sir Nigel Irvine, and Ray McAnally as the stony-faced General Yevgeny Karpov, playing both ends against the middle for his own advantage.
 I enjoy all these actors.

 So off I went to hunt the film down.
 And yes, it’s not in my top ten of Caine’s work.
 A little dated, yes, but it’s a competent enough spy thriller.
 Especially for those who were alive at the time, and aware of just how hot the Cold War was becoming just two years out from its end.
+Ray McAnally as a hard-bitten Soviet general.

 The premiss—of a portable nuclear device being deployed inside the target country—is as frightening today as it was then.
 Even if the Russians are less likely to be the bad guys in such an endeavour today.